Sexual Orientation and Gender Identity Nondiscrimination Laws

 The Court’s ruling protects more than just Joanna and Breanna.
 It protects any artist in Arizona that creates custom wedding invitations that are “materially similar” to those done by Joanna and Breanna.
 Photographers, musicians, videographers, and writers that create custom works with celebratory messages for weddings would most likely be protected as well.
 The granting of the injunction only benefits Joanna and Breanna, but the reasoning will have broader applications.

 All Americans should be free to peacefully live and work according to their deeply held beliefs without fear of unjust government punishment.
 Unfortunately, sexual orientation and gender identity (SOGI) nondiscrimination laws throughout the country undermine this freedom.
 Instead of solving a problem, SOGI laws violate constitutionally guaranteed freedoms of speech and religion, threaten women’s equality and privacy, and harm small businesses.
 Arizona’s Brush & Nib decision is a major victory for free speech and religious freedom in a time when these foundational freedoms are constantly under attack.
+Yet, the U.S. Supreme Court ruling in Bostock further undermines such fundamental freedoms.

 This publication includes summaries of many complex areas of law and is not specific legal advice to any person.
 Consult an attorney if you have questions about your specific situation or believe your legal rights have been infringed.
 This publication is educational in nature and should not be construed as an effort to aid or hinder any legislation.
 This Policy Page may be reproduced without change and in its entirety for non-commercial purposes without prior permission from Center for Arizona Policy, Inc. © December 2019 Center for Arizona Policy, Inc. All rights reserved.